faurecia-aptoide/infrastructure-code-challenge/README.md

-# Appning – Infrastructure Code Challenge (Modernized with Terraform)
+# Appning – Infrastructure Code Challenge

 Welcome!
 In this version of the challenge, you'll provision a Kubernetes environment using **Terraform** and deploy a Node.js application using Kubernetes manifests.
 The focus is on achieving **high availability**, **fault tolerance**, and **automation** using infrastructure-as-code practices.